fontclos/fontclos.github.io/_publications/2016-01-22-large-scale-zipf.md

 pdfurl: 'https://fontclos.github.io/files/Moreno-Sanchez_2016_Large_Scale_Analysis_Zipf.pdf'
 arxivurl: 'https://arxiv.org/abs/1509.04486'
 citation: 'I. Moreno-Sanchez, F. Font-Clos, A. Corral, PLOS ONE 11(1): e0147073'
+---
----\Summary: We study  three different versions of Zipf’s law and fitting them to all available English texts in the Project Gutenberg database (consisting of more than 30 000 texts).
+Abstract: We study  three different versions of Zipf’s law and fitting them to all available English texts in the Project Gutenberg database (consisting of more than 30 000 texts).